ryardley/pdsl/README.md

 p`array[<5]`(1, 2, 3, 4); // true
 ```

-You can also pass in a Javascript primitive to the template string.
+You can also pass in a JavaScript primitive to the template string.

 ```js
 const isNumeric = p`${Number}`; // typeof value === 'number'